Thoughtfulmonkey/pbphelper/md_docs/encounter.md

 2. From the **Platform** list, select an output format.
 3. Select **Close**.

+**Note**: To set the default value for new encounters, select the cog icon on the listing page, and change the value there.

 ### Creating a new round

 **Important**: Only creatures that have an initiative greater than zero in the stat table will be added to the round.